paragon-intelligence/agentle/README.md

 1. If `cache` is not specified or is `None`, content is parsed fresh each time
 2. If `cache` is an integer, the content is cached for that many seconds (requires aiocache)
-3. If `cache` is the string "INFINITE", the content is cached indefinitely until the process ends (requires aiocache)
+3. If `cache` is the string "infinite", the content is cached indefinitely until the process ends (requires aiocache)

 Caching is particularly useful for large documents or URLs that are expensive to parse repeatedly.